rafaelzimmermann/lastpass-ssh-keys/README.md

 # LastPass SSH Keys

-Load your SSH private key stored on LastPass into your authentication agent, so you can easily ssh into your machines without having to remember your passphrases.
+Use LastPass CLI to add your private keys identities to your authentication agent, and easily ssh into your machines without having to remember your passphrases.
+If you store your private key on LastPass you don't even need to have it locally, otherwise the script will search for the private key on `$HOME/.ssh` directory.

 ## Dependencies